Sellers' Amazon loans at risk as company limits warehouses to essential goods

-NEW YORK/LOS ANGELES (Reuters) - Some Amazon sellers say the online retailer’s abrupt decision to stop receiving non-essential inventory in response to the coronavirus pandemic could strangle the sales they need to make payments on their Amazon loans.
+NEW YORK/LOS ANGELES, March 19 (Reuters) - Some Amazon sellers say the online retailer’s abrupt decision to stop receiving non-essential inventory in response to the coronavirus pandemic could strangle the sales they need to make payments on their Amazon loans.

 The challenge illustrates the power Amazon has over merchants whose businesses are heavily dependent on its marketplace.